Toggle: English / Spanish

 - You are having trouble taking your heart medicines

 - You have any other unusual symptoms

-Get medical help right away if a person with angina loses consciousness.
+Get medical help right away if a person with angina loses consciousness (passes out).

 A risk factor is something about you that increases your chance of getting a disease or having a certain health condition.

 Some risk factors for heart disease you cannot change, but some you can.
 Changing the risk factors that you can control will help you live a longer, healthier life.